f5devcentral/ansible-role-bigiq_migrate_apps/README.md

           loginProviderName: tmos
           validate_certs: no

-Define the list of application services ...
+Define the tenant containing the AS3 application service to migrate to the new BIG-IP device.

       dir_as3: ~/tmp # working directory to store migration files
       tenant_to_migrate: datacenter1